rclone/rclone/docs/content/docs.md

 For non backend configuration the order is as follows:

-- Flag values as supplied on the command line, eg `--stats 5s`.
+- Flag values as supplied on the command line, e.g. `--stats 5s`.
-- Environment vars, eg `RCLONE_STATS=5s`.
+- Environment vars, e.g. `RCLONE_STATS=5s`.
-- Default values, eg `1m` - these can't be changed.
+- Default values, e.g. `1m` - these can't be changed.

 ### Other environment variables ###